balatvm/redux-breakpoint/README.md

-1) When you have to write different rendering logic in your components for different device width/breakpoint, this library will be handy.
+1) If you have to write different rendering logic in your components for different device-width or breakpoint, this library will be handy.
 (You need this library because JS and CSS media-query are not mutual).

-2) If you are writing or using any component level responsive library to detect width change/ breakpoint change, then you're against the core principle of Redux - **Single source of truth** .
+2) If you are writing or using any component level responsive library to detect width-change or breakpoint-change, then you're against the core principle of Redux - **Single source of truth** .
 Device width-change / breakpoint-change is global for your application, So it must be in redux store.

 3) This library uses breakpoint definition of bootstrap4.
 It doesn't mean that, store will get dispatched only for those breakpoint change.
-Store gets dispatched for every resize of the device (Performance is taken care with debouncing).
+Store gets dispatched for every width change (Performance is taken care with debouncing).
 So you have full flexibility to have your own unlimited breakpoint definition by using the width from store.

 > Theoritically, Every pixel is a breakpoint.